Kenora Personal Injury Lawyers

 - And possibly more

-Any number of these injuries can result in Long-Term physical difficulties, psychological distress, and financial uncertainty.
+Any number of these injuries can result in long-term physical difficulties, psychological distress, and financial uncertainty.
 If your injurious accident was caused by someone else’s negligent, unlawful, or otherwise wrongful conduct, you may be entitled to take legal action in order to recover compensation for the injuries you sustained.
-To learn more about whether you may be eligible to pursue a civil claim, schedule a free initial consultation with our personal injury lawyers serving Kenora by calling 1-800-JUSTICE.

 Our Kenora personal injury lawyers offer a free initial consultation to all prospective clients.
 We are committed to reducing financial barriers to accessing our services.
 In addition to providing legal advice at no charge during the initial consultation, our Kenora personal injury lawyers work on a contingency-fee basis.
 That means, if you are eligible to pursue a claim, we will not get paid unless we win your case.

-To learn more about how our personal injury lawyers serving Kenora may be able to provide you with assistance, contact Preszler Injury Lawyers.
+To learn more about how our personal injury lawyers serving Kenora may be able to provide you with assistance, contact us online or call 1-888-608-2111 today.

 Proudly Canadian